 WATCH: Oklahoma Softball Texas A&M Postgame

-Oklahoma head coach Patty Gasso, pitcher Hope Trautwein and center fielder Jayda Coleman met with the media following the Sooners' 3-2 win over Texas A&M.
+Oklahoma head coach Patty Gasso, designated player Jocelyn Alo, second baseman Tiare Jennings and pitcher Nicole May met with the media following the Sooners' 20-0 win over Texas A&M.

-Watch Oklahoma head coach Patty Gasso, pitcher Hope Trautwein and center fielder Jayda Coleman meet with the media on Saturday, May 21 following the Sooners' 3-2 win over Texas A&M.
+Oklahoma head coach Patty Gasso, designated player Jocelyn Alo, second baseman Tiare Jennings and pitcher Nicole May meet with the media on Sunday, May 22 following the Sooners' 20-0 win over Texas A&M.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!